blockentropy/classifiers/README.md

-# classifiers
+# Fast Classifiers for Prompt Routing
-ML prompt classifiers for API routing
+Time to first token is an important metric to keep in mind when routing